pnp/blog/content/post/update-sharepoint-list-s-author-editor-field-in-app-only-context.md

 The first command generates both certificate request and X.509 self-signed one (with private key RSA 2048 bits) which expires in 1 year.
-The \".cer.pem\" exported file will be used for Azure AD Application registration.
+The ".cer.pem" exported file will be used for Azure AD Application registration.
-The second command will generate the PFX file with a password, from both the private key input file (\".key.pem\") and the certificate request (\".cert.pem\") one.
+The second command will generate the PFX file with a password, from both the private key input file (".key.pem") and the certificate request (".cert.pem") one.
 This one will be used for authentication, we'll see about that later.
 #### Register the AAD Application